Highland cattle

-The Highland (Scottish Gaelic: Bò Ghàidhealach) is a Scottish breed of rustic cattle.
+The Highland (Scottish Gaelic: Bò Ghàidhealach) (Scots: Hieland Kye) is a Scottish breed of cattle.
 It originated in the Scottish Highlands and the Western Islands of Scotland and has long horns and a long shaggy coat.
-It is a hardy breed, able to withstand the intemperate conditions in the region.
+It is a hardy breed – often referred to as 'rustic' – able to withstand the intemperate conditions in the region.
 The first herd-book dates from 1885; two types – a smaller island type, usually black, and a larger mainland type, usually dun – were registered as a single breed.
 It is reared primarily for beef, and has been exported to several other countries.